tbidne/shrun/README.md

 To launch a shell with various tools (e.g. `cabal`, `hls`, formatters), run `nix develop`.
 After that we can launch a repl with `cabal repl` or run the various tools on our code (e.g. scripts in `ci_scripts/`).
 At this point you could also build via `cabal`, though you may have to first run `cabal update`.
 This will fetch the needed dependencies from `nixpkgs`.

-A `shell.nix` exists primarily for CI, though it can also be used for building.
-To do so, run `nix-shell` then the subsequent `cabal` commands.
-Note: In contrast to the behavior of `nix develop`, this will instead pull in dependencies via `cabal`'s constraint solver (see: `cabal.project.freeze`).

 ### Via nix

 Because `shell-run` is a flake, it be built as part of a nix expression.
 For instance, if you want to add `shell-run` to `NixOS`, your `flake.nix` might look something like: